shawsa/Java-Mandelbrot/README.txt

 	-j 		specifies the c value of a julia set and generates a juila set instead.
 Take two floating point args: real and immaginary of the c value.

+	-c 		specifies the color spectrum found in spectrums.txt.
+The format for colors in spectrum.txt is the spectrum name, newline, then a list of RGB tuples separated by semi-colons.
+The final RGB tupal is the set color.